Self-experimentation in medicine: Motivations

 There are many reasons experimenters decide to self-test, but amongst the most fundamental is the ethical principle that the experimenter should not subject the participants in the experiment to any procedure they would not be willing to undertake themselves.
 This idea was first codified in the Nuremberg Code in 1947, which was a result of the trials of Nazi doctors at the Nuremberg trials accused of murdering and torturing victims in valueless experiments.
 Several of these doctors were hanged.
 Point five of the Nuremberg Code requires that no experiment should be conducted that is dangerous to the subjects unless the experimenters themselves also take part.
 The Nuremberg Code has influenced medical experiment codes of practice around the world, as has the exposure of experiments that have since failed to follow it such as the notorious Tuskegee syphilis experiment.

 Critics of self-experimenters point to other less savoury motivations such as simple self-aggrandisement.
 Some scientists have resorted to self-experiment to avoid the "red tape" of seeking permission from the relevant ethics committee of their institution.
 Werner Forssmann was so determined to proceed with his self-experiment that he continued with it even after permission had been denied.
 He was twice dismissed for this activity, but the importance of his work was eventually recognised in a Nobel Prize.
-Some researchers, apparently, even believe that self-experimentation is not permitted.
+Some researchers believe that self-experimentation is not permitted.
 However, this is not true, at least in the United States where the same rules apply regardless of who the subject of the experiment is.

 Self-experimentation is also criticised for the risk of over-enthusiastic researchers, eager to prove a point, not accurately noting the results.
 Against this it is argued by those supporting self-experiment that medically trained persons are in a better position to understand and record symptoms, and self-experiment is usually at the very early stage of a program before volunteers have been recruited.

 A wish to commit suicide is sometimes offered as a reason for self-experimentation.
 However, Lawrence K. Altman, author of Who Goes First?: The Story of Self-experimentation in Medicine, while acknowledging that this may sometimes occur, after extensive research could find only one verified case of attempted suicide by self-experimentation.
 This was Nobel Prize winner Élie Metchnikoff, who, in 1881, suffering from depression, injected himself with relapsing fever.
 This was his second suicide attempt, but according to his wife, Olga, he chose this method of death so that it would be of benefit to medicine.
 However, Metchnikoff survived and in 1892 also self-experimented with cholera, but this is not thought to have been a suicide attempt.